Governance Statement

 Academic Standards Oversight

-• Delegating academic standards oversight to the Academic Board.
+• Delegating academic quality and standards oversight to the Academic Board.

 • Reviewing reports from the Academic Board on: